 - Management of 123 community-based apartments for families and individuals in transition from intensive residential treatment

-For 50 years, Odyssey House’s innovative clinical protocols in housing, education, employment, and medical services have demonstrated our commitment to providing quality programs that meet the needs of a changing community of drug-troubled individuals and families with substance misuse and mental health challenges.
+For 50 years, Odyssey House’s innovative clinical protocols in housing, education, employment, and medical services have demonstrated our commitment to providing quality programs that meet the needs of a changing community of individuals and families with substance misuse and mental health challenges.